sonic-net/SONiC/doc/Sonic-mclag-hld-v0.6.md

 ## 9.14. warm-reboot consideration

 - Teamd saves the last LACP PDU received from LAG peer in one file per port in directory '/var/warmboot/teamd/'.
 During warm-reboot, the routes or MACs in ASIC are not changed.
 - In MC-LAG scenario, two peer devices form one end point of a LAG, these two devices must have the same MAC address since it’s used for LACP.
 During warm-reboot, this MAC must not be changed.
-For this reason, if the last reboot is warm-reboot, when some ports are added to MC-LAG, before the first LACP PDU is sent out via those newly added ports, ICCPD read the saved LACP PDU to get the MAC and then set the port MAC to the saved MAC.
+For this reason, if the last reboot is warm-reboot, when some ports are added to the existing portchannel, before the first LACP PDU is sent out via those newly added ports, teamd gets the MAC from the saved LACP PDU and updates the port MAC accordingly.

 ## 9.15. teammgr changes

 Adding the following logics:

-- If the PortChannel has the attribute ‘learn_mode’ in CFG_DB, read the attribute and set this attribute in APP_DB.
-If ‘learn_mode’ is set to ‘disabled’, the MAC learning of LAG port is disbled.
+- If the PortChannel has the attribute 'learn_mode' in CFG_DB, read the attribute and set this attribute in APP_DB.
+If 'learn_mode' is set to 'disabled', the MAC learning of LAG port is disbled.
-- Attribute ‘fast_rate’ can be set for LAG port.
+- Attribute 'fast_rate' can be set for LAG port.